Find Affordable College Courses

 Types of Sales Manager

-In the United States, there were 385,500 jobs for Sales Manager in 2016.
+In 2016, there was an estimated number of 385,500 jobs in the United States for Sales Manager.
 New jobs are being produced at a rate of 7.5% which is above the national average.
 The Bureau of Labor Statistics predicts 28,900 new jobs for Sales Manager by 2026.
-The BLS estimates 36,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 36,300 job openings in this field each year.

 undefined